iweld/8_week_sql_challenge/case_studies/case_1_dannys_dinner/dannys_diner_solutions.md

 DROP TABLE IF EXISTS join_all_things;
 CREATE TABLE join_all_things AS
 (
-	select
+	SELECT
 		t1.customer_id,
 		t1.order_date,
 		t3.product_name,
 		t3.price,
 		CASE
-			WHEN t1.order_date < t2.join_date THEN 'N'
+			WHEN t1.order_date < t2.join_date OR t2.join_date IS NULL THEN 'N'
 			WHEN t1.order_date >= t2.join_date THEN 'Y'
-			WHEN t2.join_date IS NULL THEN 'N'
 		END AS member
 	FROM
 		dannys_diner.sales AS t1